Renters insurance covers personal property, so it’s essential to have adequate coverage. You’ll receive reimbursement for covered theft or damage.

 While standard renters insurance policies will cover your personal property, these policies do not cover damage caused by hurricanes or heavy rain.
 Flooding requires a separate policy.
 Without flood insurance, you won’t be reimbursed for the cost of replacing your belongings or living expenses while they are being fixed.
 This is because the flood-damaged building is part of the rental structure.
 In these situations, you will need to buy a separate insurance policy that includes coverage for floods.

 If you don’t have insurance coverage, it is important to contact your insurance carrier to find out what you should do if your home is damaged by a hurricane.
 You can also contact FEMA for federal disaster assistance.
-FEMA offers grants and loans to help renters recover from disaster.
+FEMA offers grants and loans to help renters recover from disasters.
 It is important to contact your insurance carrier right away when a hurricane is looming and start preparing.
 That way, you’ll be more prepared for the inevitable.

 Renters insurance policies do cover some types of natural disasters, including tornadoes, hurricanes, and floods, but they don’t cover earthquakes and floods.
 If you live in an area with a high risk for earthquakes and floods, you may want to purchase a separate flood insurance policy to cover these types of damage.
 A separate policy for natural disasters is always better than no coverage at all.